code-computerlove/structured-engineering-coaching/06-clean-code/06-clean-code.md

 At the end of the day, some bits in memory will have changed.

+Many problems with a code base start when people focus on what code to write instead of how to solve the problem.
+If you don't have an appreciation of different languages then you're not considering all solutions to the problem.

 ### HolodeckScript 😉

 Since the dawn of time, business has dreamed of not needing devs.

-> There's no point in me teaching you C because by the time you leave university C and C style programming languages will be obsolete.
+> There's no point in me teaching you C because by the time you leave university C will be obsolete.
 >
 > -- Andrew Grant's computer science teacher in the mid 90s